GL75/satellite1-homeassistant-voice-bridge/README.md

     <tr>
       <td><code>on_tts_start</code></td>
       <td><strong>text</strong> (String)</td>
       <td><strong>Used in this project.</strong> Provides raw reply text.
-It is format-agnostic and allows the target speaker's integration to handle audio rendering.</td>
+It is format-agnostic and allows the target to use a TTS mechanism of you choosing</td>
     </tr>
     <tr>
       <td><code>on_tts_end</code></td>